Angular2Guy/Angular2AndJavaEE/README.md

 Add the server runtime environment for Wildfly and connect it to the WildFly installation.

-Install Eclipse Plugin Typescript.Java "http://oss.opensagres.fr/typescript.ide/1.4.0-SNAPSHOT/"
+Install Eclipse Plugin Eclipse Wild Web Developer of the Eclipse Marketplace.

 Optionally install Webstorm for the UI.